Engineering Faculty Tours

 Lifts are readily available and there are wheelchair ramps at each main entrance.

 Photography is allowed on site and during the tour.
 However, we ask that you request permission before taking photos of staff and students, or their work.

 Is there parking nearby?

-There is paid parking available across the road in the Owen G Glenn Building (12 Grafton Road).
-We encourage you to use public transport when possible, though, as parking can be limited and campus is well served by both buses and trains.
+There is paid parking available across Grafton Road in the Owen G Glenn Building (12 Grafton Road).
+We encourage you to use public transport when possible, as parking can be limited and the campus is well served by both buses and trains.